-In this book, we refer to all degree-granting HE institutions as universities-including institutions that may not have 'university' in their name but grant degrees, for example, the Indian Institute of Technology (IIT), Indian Institute of Science (IISc), 2 | Building Research Universities in India
+In this book, we refer to all degree-granting HE institutions as universities-including institutions that may not have 'university' in their name but grant degrees, for example, the Indian Institute of Technology (IIT), Indian Institute of Science (IISc),

 Indraprastha Institute of Information Technology, Delhi (IIIT-Delhi), etc. However, a college which is affiliated to a university is not a university.
 Also, much of the discussion in the book refers to public universities, as most research universities in India currently are public universities.